rphlmrk/EcoChartPro/README.md

 ### Phase 3: Live Data & Trading
 -   **[Planned] Multi-Source Data Integration:** Expand data handling to support multiple live and historical data providers (e.g., Binance, OKX, Yahoo Finance), allowing users to select their preferred source.
 -   **[Planned] Live Data Integration:** Connect the charting engine to live WebSocket data feeds for real-time market data.
--   **[Planned] Live Trading Integration:** Implement a `TradingService` for live brokerage APIs to enable real-money trading directly from the platform.

 ### Phase 4: Usability & Polish
 -   **[Planned] Onboarding & Help System:** Add a "Help" menu and an "About" dialog with application information and links to documentation.